ZachFriedenberger/neurotheory-garden/_notes/amortized variational inference.md

 ---
-title: Amortized Variational Inference 🟨
+title: Amortized Variational Inference
 usemathjax: true
 ---

+Status: 🟨

 - Idea that instead of optimizing a set of free parameters, we can optimize a patameterized function that maps points from observation space to the space of parameters.
 	- e.g., A neural network that maps observations to model parameters